astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 ```
 -->

 ADVISOR.
 Yes, exactly!
-Just a note, though -- \lamprolog typically does not allow the definition of `assumemany`, where a non-concrete predicate like `P X Y` is used as an assumption, because of logical reasons\footnote{See \citet{assumemany-issue} for a discussion of the issue.}.
+Just a note, though -- \lamprolog typically does not allow the definition of `assumemany`, where a non-concrete predicate like `P X Y` is used as an assumption, because of logical reasons \citep{assumemany-issue}.
 Makam is allows this form statically and so does ELPI \citep{elpi-main-reference}, another \lamprolog implementation, though there are instantiations of `P` that will fail at run-time.

 STUDENT.
 I see.
 But in that case we could just manually inline `assumemany typeof` instead, so that's not a big problem, just more verbose.
 But can I try our typing rule out?